-The demand for electricity in India is higher than the steadily available energy.
-In some areas, there is no electricity available at all.
 The deficit is being met by stimulating the development of renewable energy technologies (RETS).
 Wind energy – with a share of 70% of the total supply of RETS energy – has emerged as the winner within the program within recent years.
 Currently, an estimated 28,000 jobs have been created in the wind energy sector and this will grow to 84,000 by 2020 and 113,000 by 2030.

 Climate Neutral Group’s Wind Projects in India